 - Work from photos or by feel.
 When I created this doodle at a little seaside café after my swim, I was looking at the water but obviously not at my own body.
 Instead, I drew the landscape as I saw it and sketched in my own body informed by feeling rather than what was in front of me.

-Travel Journal Scrapbook
+Making a Travel Scrapbook

 Maybe you don’t draw or paint- that’s ok, you can still work creatively to create an art journal of your travels.

 A written record paired with handmade illustrations is an amazing travel record- but not the only way to create an artistic/tactile memory of your trip.
 One way to make a travel journal if you don’t want to draw, sketch, or paint is to make an art journal scrapbook of your trip.
-This scrapbook can use what’s called “ephemera” to create an art journal effect without requiring artistic skills.
+This scrapbook can use what’s called “ephemera” to create an artistic travel journal effect without requiring artistic skills.

 Ephemera is a word that refers to “collectible memorabilia, typically written or printed, that was originally intended to have only short-term usefulness.”
 For travelers, this category includes tickets, business cards, cut-outs from hotel’s travel magazines and tour attraction brochures, and so much more.

-Items like that canceled entry ticket from the museum you had dreamed of visiting, or the business card from a special restaurant you ate at on the last night of your trip make great additions.
-Not just for visual interest but creating a record of the experience.
+Items like that canceled entry ticket from the museum you had dreamed of visiting, or the business card from a special restaurant you ate at on the last night of your trip make great additions- Not just for visual interest but for creating a record of the experience.
 These papers can help enhance a travel journal by filling a page and reminding you of the unique experiences from your trip.
 You can add these items in a style that’s technical, scientific, and carefully-arranged, or this addition can be done in a way to make a cute, playful, travel scrapbook.

 To create a scrapbook-type travel journal